Monazite

-The following analyses are of monazite from: (I.) Burke County, North Carolina, USA; (II.)
+The following analyses are of monazite from: (I.) Burke County, North Carolina, US; (II.)
 Arendal, Norway; (III.)
 Emmaville, New South Wales, Australia.

 Monazite is an important ore for thorium, lanthanum, and cerium.
 It is often found in placer deposits.
 India, Madagascar, and South Africa have large deposits of monazite sands.
 The deposits in India are particularly rich in monazite.

 Monazite is radioactive due to the presence of thorium and, less commonly, uranium.
 The radiogenic decay of uranium and thorium to lead enables monazite to be dated through monazite geochronology.
 Monazite crystals often have multiple distinct zones that formed through successive geologic events that lead to monazite crystallization.
 These domains can be dated to gain insight into the geologic history of its host rocks.

 The name monazite comes from the μονάζειν (to be solitary), via German Monazit, in allusion to its isolated crystals.